datasciencecampus/census21api/README.md

 Here's a basic example of how to use the Python wrapper to query the Census API:

+## Using the interface, as shown by the 'interface_example.ipynb'.

+## Alternatively:
 ```python
 from census_api_wrapper import APIWrapper